cantr1/DataAnalystPortfolio/README.md

 - **Dashboard**: Created an engaging and user-friendly dashboard in Tableau to visualize key insights.

+### Iris Species Classification

+**Objective**: Develop a robust machine learning model to classify Iris species based on morphological measurements, enhancing the understanding of feature relationships and predictive model building.

+**Tools & Methods**:

+- **Python**: Conducted data pre-processing, exploratory analysis, and model creation using Python, employing libraries such as pandas, NumPy, Matplotlib, and Seaborn for data handling and visualization.

+- **Feature Engineering**: Engineered ratio features to encapsulate the relative dimensions of petals and sepals, capturing the innate differences among Iris species.

+- **Machine Learning Modeling**: Deployed a RandomForestClassifier, fine-tuned with GridSearchCV to ascertain the optimal set of hyperparameters, ensuring the model's efficacy.

+- **Cross-Validation**: Applied k-fold cross-validation to assess model consistency and reliability, resulting in high mean accuracy and low variance across folds.

+- **Data Visualization**: Crafted visual representations of feature importances and model accuracy to elucidate the classification patterns and results.

+- **Model Performance**: Accomplished an impressive mean cross-validation accuracy of 0.95 with a standard deviation of 0.03, demonstrating a model that performs with high precision and stability.

 Each project is accompanied by a thorough README document, providing an overview of the project's context, the analytical approach taken, and a summary of findings.
 By perusing these projects, you will gain insights into my problem-solving capabilities, technical expertise, and ability to communicate complex data-driven insights in a clear and impactful manner.
 Each project includes a combination of Jupyter notebooks, datasets, visualizations, and technical write-ups that illustrate my approach and findings.